There are different methods of installation, depending on your situation.

 After you modify your code in the Git repository, you will need to restart Blender for the changes to take effect.

 The downside with this approach is that if a new dependency is added, or a compiled dependency version requirement has changed, or the build system changes, you’ll need to fix your setup manually.
 But this is relatively rare.
+Reviewing the Makefile history, here, is one quick way to see if a dependency has changed.

 Tips for package managers#